 The Emergency Action Plan is not a complete written procedure for everything that could happen on the Amherst College Campus.
 A more complete Emergency Disaster Plan can and should be used if the Emergency Action Plan is not comprehensive enough.

-This Emergency Action Plan shall be reviewed annually and can be changed sooner if any Physical Plant employee identifies problems.
+This Emergency Action Plan shall be reviewed annually and can be changed sooner if any Facilities employee identifies problems.
 Concerns or corrective measures shall be referred to the Office of Environmental Health & Safety or to a representative of the Environmental Health & Safety Committee.

 It is the responsibility of each supervisor to oversee the implementation and enforcement of this plan.
 The Director of Facilities Planning and Management, the Assistant Director for Operations, the Environmental Health and Safety Committee, and the Amherst College Campus Police Department have implemented this Emergency Action Plan for health and safety reasons.